-- I. 22 August Orientation to the course Special Collections & LAC^2 Find the locations of, and learn how to access, the two library collections, the reserve site in Smathers Library West, and the practicum supplements on the instructor's website. - II.
-27 August Cultural Artifacts Visual Records discussion Read Costa, chs.1-3 in preparation for week III.
-Rampolla, 6-11; review visual records (see "Practicum Visual Records Guide" this, and all other practicum supplements, can be downloaded from the instructor's website) - III.
-5 September3 Structure of the Monarchy Critique of Costa
+WeekLecturesThird SessionI.Orientation to the courseSpecial Collections & LAC2Find the locations of, and learn how to access, the two library collections, the reserve site inSmathers Library West, and the practicum supplements on the instructor's website.

+II.
+Cultural Artifacts Visual Records discussion Read Costa, chs.1-3 in preparation for week III.
+Rampolla, 6-11; review visual records (see "Practicum Visual Records Guide" - this, and all other practicum supplements, can be downloaded from Files of the course's Canvas site)